-Agile project management, also known as APM, is an iterative process that focuses on frequent delivery of value and continuous incremental release of products by incorporating customer feedback with every iteration.
-Agile Project Management methodology breaks down the large projects into smaller, manageable tasks, which are executed and completed throughout the project cycle in short iterations of usually 2 weeks.
+Agile project management, also known as APM, is an iterative process that focuses on the frequent delivery of value and continuous incremental release of products by incorporating customer feedback with every iteration.
+Agile Project Management methodology breaks down large projects into smaller, manageable tasks, which are executed and completed throughout the project cycle in short iterations of usually 2 weeks.
 Teams that implement the Agile approach can adapt to changing project requirements, optimize the workflow and ultimately successfully complete their work faster.

 In Agile, teams can release segments or part of their work such as deliverables as they are completed.
 This helps teams to demonstrate that these work segments or deliverables are value addition and, if any change is required, there is an opportunity to incorporate the changes or fix the flaws quickly.
-Since this is part of continuous improvement and implemented throughout the project lifecycle, it is believed that this helps to avoid large-scale failures in the project.
+Since this is part of continuous improvement and is implemented throughout the project lifecycle, it is believed that this helps to avoid large-scale failures in the project.

 Brief History of Agile Project Management

 Agile has its roots in Toyota’s lean manufacturing concept developed in the 1940s.
-However, in the 21st century, a rapid growth was seen in the use of the Agile Project Management methodology, particularly in software development.
+However, in the 21st century, rapid growth was seen in the use of the Agile Project Management methodology, particularly in software development.
 Looking at the successful implementation and beneficial outcomes of Agile in the software industry, many other industries including Oil and Gas have started adopting the same.

-Back at end of the 20th century, when projects were set up to cater to a business need, there was a substantial lag time of usually more than three years between business need and the actual project delivery.
-By the time the project was delivered, the technology or the business need, or the customer requirements had radically changed.
+Back at end of the 20th century, when projects were set up to cater to a business need, there was a substantial lag time of usually more than three years between the business need and the actual project delivery.
+By the time the project was delivered, the technology or the business need, and the customer requirements had radically changed.
 This led to many unsuccessful projects and substantial monetary losses.

 Agility means “mobility, quickness”.
-Agility signifies the ability to quickly move forward and at the same time be able to easily change the direction.
+Agility signifies the ability to quickly move forward and at the same time be able to easily change direction.

 It has five important attributes that form the pillars of the Agile way: